‘Active sitting’ could be the solution to that desk bound job, to help improve your health, posture and flexibility without leaving your chair.

 But if your work requires you to be desk-bound, what can you do to alleviate the effects?
 Try ‘active sitting’.
 “This is about subtly moving your muscles and joints whilst sitting down – you can be doing it and your colleagues will have no idea,” says Dr Nate Bogedain DC, a practitioner at ProBack.
 “It can improve your health, posture and flexibility without even leaving your chair.”

-Here’s how to master the art in six steps…
+Here’s how to master the art of ‘active sitting’ in six simple steps…

 1. First things first…sit properly